kiliansinger/codetricks/05-ai_coding.md

 For all others and those that do not want to let the AI read all their code with potential private information, I will show how to run local AI to be nearly as proficient.

-In case you go for github copilot you need to install two extensions.
-Use the tour ...
+In case you go for github copilot you need to install two extensions: [Github Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) and [Github Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) Use the tour ...

 Then try yourself to add a recipeee to your webpage.
 And add the functionality to adjust the amount of ingredients dependent on the portions.